weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 ## Installation and setup

-- Add web cleint initialisation
+- Add web client initialization
-- link to other TS packages and resoruces? like embedded
+- link to other TS packages and resources? like embedded
 - add example queries
 - link to weaviate recipes and example apps